 Sometimes universities talk about UCAT score as an average.
 If you see or hear anyone talking about UCAT score as a number between 300 and 900, it is likely this is the case.
-To find your average score simply divide your overall result by four.
+To do a UCAT conversion, your average score is simply divided by your overall result by four.

 So how does this relate to each section of the exam?
 Let’s break down each one by one:

 UCAT Verbal Reasoning

 As of 2022, UCAT AR has only 50 questions, as opposed to the previous 55, with each question still worth 1 mark.
 Again, your raw score is scaled to a score between 300 and 900 with UCAT conversion.
 Our guide to scoring highly in this section can be found here.
 This has always been amongst the most time-pressured of the sections and this remains so despite the changes due to the reduction in number of questions being offset by a reduction in time as well.
 Since the number of questions has been reduced, you now have 1 minute less for the station.

 This section has 29 questions but the mark allocation is slightly different.
 Some question types will have multiple answers or statements for you to evaluate.
 These questions are worth two marks but you must get every single part of the question right.
 You can also be awarded partial marks for these questions too.
 If you get only one part of the question wrong, you will be awarded 1 mark instead.
 Like other sections, questions with a single answer are all worth one mark.
 Our guide to scoring highly in this section can be found here.